 Different germs spread in different ways.

 For example, if someone wipes their bottom and leaves the bathroom without washing their hands, poop germs can get on their hands.
-If they touch their friend’s food, those tiny invisible poop germs join the meal…and their friend can actually eat the germs.
+If they touch their friend’s food, those tiny invisible poop germs join the meal…and their friend can eat the germs.

 Poop germs can also spread when someone changes a diaper and forgets to wash their hands with soap and water.